 How to Link a Memory to Your Ancestor

-If you discover a photo or story related to your ancestor, you can click into the memory.
+You can click into the memory if you discover a photo or story about your ancestor.
 Find the "People" information box.

 You may or may not see the names of people already identified in the photo.
-Regardless, click on the image to tag your ancestor (even if they do not appear in the picture.)
+Regardless, click on the image to tag your ancestors (even if they do not appear in the picture).

 A box will prompt you to type in a name to answer the question, "Who is in this memory?"